 - Curriculum Vitae of the applicant

 - Optional: Other relevant documents that support the application (e.g. recommendation letter, etc.)

 The applications will be evaluated within one week by GoodBrother’s Core Group.

 All the applications will be evaluated based on the following criteria:

-- Alignment of the strategy with the COST and Action aims and objectives
+- Alignment of the proposal with the COST and Action aims and objectives

 - Appropriate consideration of the inclusiveness Policy, especially towards the support of researchers in ITCs and NNCs.

-- In case of equally ranked applications underrepresented persons, ECI and applicants from ITC will be considered first
+- In case of equally ranked applications underrepresented persons, Young Researchers and applicants from ITC will be considered first